 To help protect against injury, we strongly recommend you are:

-- Consistently running or run-walking (at any speed) 3 days a week or more, for at least 6 months - Comfortable running or run-walking 5-6 mile long runs - Have the blessing of your physician if you have some sort of medical issue that may affect your participation (heart issues, orthopedic concerns, etc.)
+- Comfortable walking 30 minutes at any pace. - Have the blessing of your physician if you have some sort of medical issue that may affect your participation (heart issues, orthopedic concerns, etc.)

 Training Plan: